ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 The first four options tell the utility to execute validation runs.
 Only the last option, when set to "on", will make changes to your database.
+Please go through the validation runs.
+Error checking is not re-done when running Make_Changes.
 Either 0 or 1 of the five options may be "on" at one time in a run of the utility.
 Save the config file, and leave the file open in the editor.
 NOTE: only the first "on" action will be performed when the utility is run, the